Logistic Regression and Poisson Regression

 Y = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p + \epsilon

-• Could predict negative values
+• Could predict negative values.

-• Constant variance may be inadequate
+• Constant variance assumption of errors may be inadequate.

-• Assumes continuous numbers while counts are integers
+• Assumes continuous numbers while counts are integers.

 \log(Y) = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p + \epsilon

-• Solves problem of negative values
+• Solves problem of negative values.

-• Not applicable with zero counts
+• Not applicable with zero counts.

 Poisson regression

-• Assume that Y \sim \text{Poisson}(\lambda)
+• Assume that Y \sim \text{Poisson}(\lambda),

-\mathbb{P}(Y=k) = \frac{e^{\lambda}\lambda^k}{k!} \quad \text{for } k=0,1,2,\ldots \quad \text{with } \mathbb{E}[Y]= \text{Var}(Y)=\lambda
+\mathbb{P}(Y=k) = \frac{e^{-\lambda}\lambda^k}{k!} \quad \text{for } k=0,1,2,\ldots \quad \text{with } \mathbb{E}[Y]= \text{Var}(Y)=\lambda.

-\log(\lambda(X_1,\ldots,X_p)) = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p
+\log(\lambda(X_1,\ldots,X_p)) = \beta_0 + \beta_1 X_1 + \cdots + \beta_p X_p.

-• Use data and maximum-likelihood estimation to obtain \hat{\beta}_0, \hat{\beta}_1, \ldots \hat{\beta}_p
+• Using the data and maximum likelihood estimation, obtain \hat{\beta}_0, \hat{\beta}_1, \ldots \hat{\beta}_p

-\mathcal{L}(\beta_0,\beta_1,\ldots,\beta_p)=\prod_{i=1}^n\frac{e^{\lambda(x_i)}\lambda(x_i)^{y_i}}{y_i!} \quad \text{with} \quad \lambda(x_i) = \beta_0 + \beta_1 x_{i1} + \cdots + \beta_p x_{p1}
+L(\beta_0,\beta_1,\ldots,\beta_p)=\prod_{i=1}^n\frac{e^{-\lambda(\mathrm{x}_i)}\lambda(\mathrm{x}_i)^{y_i}}{y_i!} \quad \text{with} \quad \lambda(\mathrm{x}_i) = \mathrm{e}^{\beta_0 + \beta_1 x_{i1} + \cdots + \beta_p x_{ip}}

-• Mean-variance relationship: \mathbb{E}[Y]= \text{Var}(Y)=\lambda implies that the variance is non-constant and increases with the mean.
+• Mean-variance relationship: \mathbb{E}[Y]= \text{Var}(Y)=\lambda \, implies that the variance is non-constant and increases with the mean.

 Poisson regression - Bikeshare dataset